American Battle Monuments Commission: Board of Commissioners

+ABMC's Presidentially-appointed commissioners are Michael X. Garrett; Florent Groberg; Christopher LaCivita; Kelly J. Roberts; Brooks Tucker; and John Freeman.
+Garrett was elected as chairman on August 1, 2023.

 Operations

-The American Battle Monuments Commission employs a full-time staff of 482 people around the world in 2022.
+The American Battle Monuments Commission employs a full-time staff of 472 people in 2023.
 All ABMC sites are open from 9 a.m. to 5 p.m., seven days a week, with the exception of Christmas Day and New Year's Day.
 Cemeteries are not closed for national holidays.
 When the sites are open to the public, a commission staff member is available to escort visitors and relatives to grave and memorial sites or to answer questions.